 KPIs are tailored specifically to a company’s business model and objectives.
-Company executives can often monitor overall organization progress with just one or two KPIs and have a pretty good idea of exactly how their company is doing.
+Company executives can often monitor overall organization progress with just one or two strategic performance indicators and have a pretty good idea of exactly how their company is doing.
 If the number you are looking at doesn’t provide that level of value, it is not a key performance indicator.

 That’s when metrics come in to the picture.
 Metrics monitor the success of activities or processes taking place to support the accomplishment of the KPI.
 When you notice something wrong with your KPIs, metrics can help diagnose the problem.
 They also suggest which actions need to be taken in order to get back on track.
 Metrics are wide, while KPIs are deep.
 Business metrics can be used to track all areas of business, from marketing to sales.

 Here are 5 helpful steps to building effective KPIs to get you started:

 1. Establish Goals & Objectives: The first thing that you need to do when establishing goals and objectives is to understand your purpose as a company.
 What determines whether or not you are successful?
 After you figure out what results you want to achieve, it is easier to solidify a goal.

 2. Determine Your Key Performance Questions (KPQs): After establishing your strategic objectives, you can start developing KPQs.
 You should have 1-3 open-ended KPQs for each objective that trigger a KPI in response, such as:

 - What would success look like?

 - What should the time frame be for achieving this goal?